om-arya/om-arya/README.md

 📍 Washington DC Metro Area

 ## About Me
 I’m pursuing a B.Sc in Computer Science and Mathematics at the University of Maryland.
-My technical proficiencies cover full-stack web development, mobile development, and machine learning.
+I enjoy exploring all kinds of technical endeavors and advancing my skills through hands-on projects.
+My current proficiencies as a software engineer cover object-oriented programming, front-end and back-end technologies, API development, databases, and more.
 I'm particularly passionate about leveraging my skills to develop solutions with real-world impacts, crafted with an analytical and user-centric mentality.

 ## Recent Projects 🛠
 * [Vibify][Vibify-url] - A mobile music application that curates personalized radio stations based on user-defined "vibes".